This page is under construction. Some parts may be missing.

 Research Question

-The study aims to determine the extent to which usability heuristics help reduce the cognitive load experienced by observers while using LIFT Scenarios during medical simulation training.
+The study aims to determine how much usability heuristics can reduce cognitive load for observers using LIFT Scenarios in medical simulation training.

 REsults